Mind uploading: Scanning and mapping scale of an individual

 When modeling and simulating a specific brain, a brain map or connectivity database showing the connections between the neurons must be extracted from an anatomic model of the brain.
 For whole-brain simulation, this map should show the connectivity of the whole nervous system, including the spinal cord, sensory receptors, and muscle cells.
 Destructive scanning of a small sample of tissue from a mouse brain including synaptic details is possible as of 2010.

 But if short-term memory and working memory include prolonged or repeated firing of neurons as well as intraneural dynamic processes, the electrical and chemical signal state of the synapses and neurons may be hard to extract.
 The uploaded mind may then perceive a memory loss of the events and mental processes immediately before the brain scanning.

-A full brain map has been estimated to occupy less than 2 x 10^{16} bytes (20,000 TB) and would store the addresses of the connected neurons, the synapse type, and the "weight" of each of the brains' 10^{15} synapses.
+A full brain map has been estimated to occupy less than 2 × 10^{16} bytes (20,000 TB) and would store the addresses of the connected neurons, the synapse type, and the "weight" of each of the brains' 10^{15} synapses.
 But the biological complexities of true brain function (the epigenetic states of neurons, protein components with multiple functional states, etc.) may preclude an accurate prediction of the volume of binary data required to faithfully represent a functioning human mind.